sh-divya/sh-divya.github.io/README.md

 Sept 2019 | Started PhD at JHU
 Aug 2019 | Finished MS in Chemical Engineering
-Sept 2017 | Started Masters program at Cornell University Aug 2017 | Graduated from IIT Bombay with B. Tech in CHemical Engineering
+Sept 2017 | Started Masters program at Cornell University Aug 2017 | Graduated from IIT Bombay with B. Tech in Chemical Engineering

-* * *

 ## You should checkout